 Lisa

-She enjoys spending time with like minded and spirited people who want to deepen their connection to others.
-She spends her free time walking, meditating, and relaxing in nature - especially by natural bodies of water.
-Recently, Lisa has been discovering more and more about her Native American heritage, and even spending time with her Tribe in Southern Oregon participating in traditional ceremonies like the Pow Wow. |
+Recently, Lisa has been discovering more and more about her Native American heritage, and has spent time with her Tribe in Southern Oregon participating in traditional ceremonies like the Pow Wow.

 Scott